The Girl from Missouri: Plot

 Tom tells his father that he wants to marry Eadie, despite her low class past.
 T.R. gives his blessing, but after Tom leaves, calls the district attorney.
 Tom tells Eadie they are going to get married.
 After he leaves however, a man sneaks into her apartment.
 Some photographers catch her in the stranger's arms and the district attorney accuses her of stealing Cousins' jewelry and jails her.
 When Tom and his father come to see her, she tells Tom that T.R. must have framed her, but Tom's father is much more persuasive and Tom breaks up with Eadie.

-Tom's rival, the married Charlie Turner (Hale Hamilton), bails Eadie out.
+Tom's rival, the married Charlie Turner, bails Eadie out.
 For revenge, she sneaks into T.R.'s stateroom on the liner he and Tom are taking to London.
 She emerges unexpectedly, clad only in lingerie, and embraces a surprised T.R just as photographers take his picture.

 Having been disillusioned, Eadie gets drunk and turns to Charlie Turner.
 However, Kitty keeps them from being alone together as long as she can.
 Tom arrives just in time, having changed his mind, and puts Eadie in the shower to sober up.
 T.R. follows.
 To save his reputation, he has told the press she was innocent of the theft and that she was married to Tom.
 He is also impressed by her fighting spirit.
 A quick wedding is arranged on the spot.